Voice Search & How to Use it for SEO

-I don’t know about you but, I use Siri throughout my day.
+I don’t know about you but, I use Siri or other forms of voice search throughout my day.
 I know my wife uses Alexa as well simply because I see the amazon bill every month!
 As for me, you never know what you will hear coming from my office when you are walking by it however it might be, “Hey Siri, did the new Pink KD’s drop today?
 Or Siri, “Order me a Large Cheese Pizza from Pizza Hut!”

 Research suggests by 2020, half of all searches will be through voice on a mobile device.
 Are you ready for it?